nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 ### This is the part you only have to do once for your local repository

 What we want to do is check to confirm that there is a remote called "upstream" that points to the original GitHub repository.
-Run this command (-v for verbose):
+Run this command (-v is for verbose):

 `git remote -v`

-You should see two lines listed as "origin" with the URL to your forked repo and "fetch" and "pull".
+You should see two lines listed as "origin" with the URL to your forked repo - one marked fetch" and one marked "pull".
 If you see two "upstream" lines, then that's great - it means you don't have to run the next command.
 If you don't see two lines labeled "upstream", then run this command substituting %owner% as the GitHub owner's username, and %project% as the GitHub project name:

 `git remote add upstream https://github.com/%owner%/%project%.git`